From 12 January 2026, the FCA moved to digital-by-default for relevant MiFID-derived retail-client disclosures.

 Of course, paper does not disappear.

-Firms still have to offer it where customers ask for it, but digital becomes the starting point for the disclosures in scope.
+Firms still have to tell retail clients upfront that paper is available on request, but digital becomes the starting point for the disclosures in scope.

 Why The Change Matters For Financial Services